Submission Preparation Checklist

 STRUCTURE OF MANUSCRIPT

 The mandatory elements of a scientific communication or a review article are:

 - The UDC (universal decimal classification) code.

-- Information about author(s) (first, second name and family name, academic title and position, affiliation of each author or name of organization which carried out the work, city, country, and e-mail for communication with authors.
+- Information about Author(s) (first, second name and family name, academic title and position, affiliation of each Author or name of organization which carried out the work, city, country, and e-mail for communication with Authors.
 The name of the organization in Russian and English should match the one specified in the statute.
-The order of the authors' names reflects their contribution to the work presented).
+The order of the Authors' names reflects their contribution to the work presented).

 - Two abstracts (up to 600 words, in Russian and English, mutually consistent and fully reflecting the content of the work.
-The abstracts should display the relevance, aims, materials and methods, results, and conclusions.
+The abstracts should display the relevance, aims, material and methods, results, and conclusions.
 The titles of these sections in the abstracts should not be included).

 - Keywords (3–10 words or collocations, which will be used for the article search.
 They should reflect the subject matter specifics, the object, and the results of the research and be mutually consistent in Russian and English).